MerginMaps/mobile/docs/users/project_config.md

 ## Survey layer

-Vector layers (currently points and lines) can be used as survey layer in Input.
+Vector layers can be used as survey layer in Input.
 You can apply style and set up the forms according to the QGIS documentation.